proatgram/Obsidian-Vault-Backup/Health Class/Chapter 1 - Leading a Healthy Life.md

 ## Teen Drivers and Motor Vehicle Accidents
 **The leading cause of death for teens your age in the United States: motor vehicle accidents, homicide, suicide and other accidents**

+## 6 Health Risk Behaviors
+- Sedentary Lifestyle
+- Alcohol and other drug use
+- Sexual Activity